 Kristina Wilfore has more than 20 years of political experience and mastery of virtually all aspects of grassroots organizing.
 She is a global change agent helping to create a more vibrant and accountable democracy worldwide.
 As an international political consultant she regularly trains, speaks, and writes about issues that impact people’s participation in politics, parties and parliament.

 She brings vast experience in campaigns and elections, policy development and civic advocacy in the US and abroad to her consulting toolkit.
 Kristina helps teach grassroots organizing, political party development, and how to run and win campaigns.
 She focuses much of her work on strategies for increasing women’s political participation.
 She is also an expert on campaigns and election monitoring.
-She works across a wide range of countries in Eastern and Western Europe, the Middle East, Southern Asia and the Caucasus.
+She works across a wide range of countries in Eastern and Western Europe, the Middle East, Africa, Southern Asia and the Caucasus.
 In 2011 she was awarded expat of the year by the Kyiv Post for her work to defend democracy in Ukraine.

 Campaigns & Elections Expert, NGO Leader

 In the United States, Kristina served as Executive Director of the Ballot Initiative Strategy Center (BISC), turning a little known research shop into a powerhouse nerve center for direct democracy.
 BISC is celebrating its 20th anniversary in 2018.
 Beginning with a budget of only $15,000, she planned, managed and implemented the Center’s growth, turning it into a multi-million dollar politically influential NGO, which was awarded the most valuable think tank in Washington, DC of 2009 by The Nation magazine.
 Kristina consulted with an average of 40 campaigns a year over an eight year span.